codeclimate/codeclimate-rubocop/config/contents/lint/unreachable_loop.md

-This cop checks for loops that will have at most one iteration.
+Checks for loops that will have at most one iteration.

 A loop that can never reach the second iteration is a possible error in the code.
 In rare cases where only one iteration (or at most one iteration) is intended behavior,